Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Shortcut Infrastructure

 \section{Shortcut Infrastructure}

+As described in Section~\ref{section:overview:shortcut-infrastructure}, the purpose of shortcuts is to allow for efficient navigation between a single-child $(i, t)$-node $u$ and its only $(i,t)$-child $v$.
+If the graph is static, a direct pointer between $u$ and $v$ could be stored in the data structure so that $v$ can be directly accessed from $u$.
+The challenge is to maintain useful shortcuts in the midst of structural updates to $\H$.

-\paragraphb{$\H$-shortcuts.} An $\H$-shortcut $\scut uv$ is a data structure connecting an ancestor $u$ and a descendant $v$ in $\H$.
+\paragraph{$\H$-shortcuts.} An $\H$-shortcut $\scut uv$ is a data structure connecting an ancestor $u$ to a descendant $v$ in $\H$. $\H$-shortcuts are only stored between a subset of eligible pairs of ancestor-descendant pairs.
+The eligible pairs are determined as follows.
 For a positive integer $\ell$, define its \emph{least significant bit index}, denoted by $\LSBIndex(\ell)$, to be the minimum integer $b$ such that $2^b$ divides $\ell$ but $2^{b+1}$ does not.
+For an $\H$-node $u$, let $\mathrm{depth}_{\H}(u)$ be the distance from $u$ to the root of the tree in $\mathcal{H}$ that contains $u$.
 The \emph{power} of a pair of nodes $u$ and $v$ is defined as